PhotonicsTUL/PLaSK/doc/XPL_geometry.rst

    :attr name: Object name for further reference.
 In :xml:tag:`script` section, the object is available by ``GEO`` table, which is indexed by names of geometry objects.
    :attr role: Object role.
 Important for some solvers.
    :attr flat: The value of this attribute can be either ``true`` of ``false``.
 It specifies whether all the items in the shelf are required to have the same height (therefore the top edge of the shelf is flat).
 Defaults to ``true``.
+   :attr shift: Horizontal position of the shelf left edge in its local coordinates.
+Defaults to 0. (float [µm])

    :Contents: